digicademy/cobj_xpath/Documentation/Tutorials/TransformDisplayAnExternalRssFeed/Index.rst

       }
    }

-Admittedly, this is a bit of TypoScript ;) On the other hand, it only uses standard functionality and at the same time demonstrates how you can “chain” XPATH objects to flexibly work on your XML data.
+Admittedly, this is quite a bit of TypoScript.
+On the other hand it only uses standard functionality and at the same time demonstrates how you can “chain” XPATH objects to flexibly work on your XML data.